DoTheEvo/XCPng-basics/README.md

 on hyperv and xcpng, hence after a while sequentials higher than metal.<br>
 **iperf** would be more interesting if 2.5gbit or 10gbit nic, maybe there be some difference.<br>
-**DPC latency** test is probably worthless, but of note is that the very first measurment on proxmox had [better values](https://i.imgur.com/43Rw6YH.png) than metal, but I could not replicate it with later runs.<br>
+**DPC latency** test is probably worthless but it's maybe a check if there is not some weird slowness going on, but all passed.
+Of note is that the very first measurment on proxmox had [better values](https://i.imgur.com/43Rw6YH.png) than metal, but I could not replicate it with later runs.<br>

 Likely the performance can be tweaked and improved on some, but I am fine with xcpng performance so its nice to not needing to bother.<br>
-Also of note - the performance of windows in a VM is not indicative of a performance of linux virtual machines, but I dont feel like doing linux, it would be probably geekbench + fio and I hate dealing with fio test configs and results.
+Also of note - the performance of a windows VM,
+**is not indicative of a performance of a linux VM**, but I dont feel like doing linux, it would be probably geekbench + fio and I hate dealing with fio test configs and results.

 ---